Vulnerability DatabaseGHSA-qr9h-x63w-vqfm

 Mitigation and workarounds

-Several mitigation strategies are available: 1) Message encryption secrets are automatically deleted during epoch transitions if not configured to retain past secrets.
+Several mitigation strategies are available: 1) Message encryption secrets are automatically deleted during epoch transitions, securing messages in past epochs if message retention isn't configured.
 2) Increasing update/commit frequency helps minimize the compromise window.
-3) Creating private messages for each sender of previously received messages using the same MlsGroup object without reloading from storage ensures proper key updates.
-Post-patch, affected clients are fully healed upon entering the next epoch or when pre-patch epoch state drops out of the retention window (GitHub Advisory).
+3) Creating private messages for each sender of previously received messages using the same MlsGroup object ensures proper key updates.
+Post-patch security requires either entering the next epoch, advancing sufficient epochs for pre-patch state to exit the retention window, or processing enough messages for pre-patch decrypted messages to fall outside the out-of-order tolerance window (GitHub Advisory).

 Additional resources